-Maya Groner and Paul Hershberger (USGS) are estimating disease mortality, prevalence and intensity of Ichthyophonus infections using historical samples of herring collected since 2009 in both Sitka Sound and Prince William Sound.
+Maya Groner and Paul Hershberger (USGS) are estimating disease mortality, prevalence, and intensity of Ichthyophonus infections using historical samples of herring collected since 2009 in both Sitka Sound and Prince William Sound.
 They will quantify infection intensity in heart tissue in order to understand how infections are distributed across herring of different age and year classes.
 The exact intensity or amount of infection that causes mortality is unknown.
-Researchers are experimenting with different infection intensities to illuminate what intensity causes mortality.
-These data will inform a population model which will allow researchers to estimate how much of an effect this disease is having on both populations during outbreak and non-outbreak years.
+We are experimenting with different infection intensities to illuminate what intensity causes mortality.
+These data will inform a population model that will allow us to estimate how much of an effect this disease is having on both populations during outbreak and non-outbreak years.